 Audit your inventory regularly using Ply's Reports section to catch unexpected changes early.
 See the Reports guide for more details.

 When something looks off in Ply's inventory, always start by checking your FSM.
-Since Ply mirrors your FSM data, the source of truth for job changes lives there.
+Since Ply mirrors your FSM data, the source of truth for job changes lives there, not in Ply.

 Still need help?